HaxeFlixel/flixel-docs/documentation/01_community/07-code-contributions.html.md

 Before a major feature is merged into core our general workflow is to get approval from a [core-contributor](https://github.com/orgs/HaxeFlixel/members) with push access.

-If it is hard to get consensus on a major change all developers involved agree the original author of this project (Beeblerox) has the more important vote.

 Developers do have limited time so keep in mind some simple steps to get your pull request accepted:

 - Clearly describe your use case or the problem/issue your code is developed for.